 The right strategy isn't "use the best model" or "use the cheapest model."
 It's building routing logic that puts the right model on the right query — and having visibility into what that's costing per feature, per team, and per model.

 Tokonomics gives you that visibility: real-time cost breakdown by model, feature tag, and user tier — across every provider — with budget alerts before the next invoice.
+Compare it with other tools in our LLM cost monitoring tools comparison, or see the SaaS AI features cost guide for unit economics by feature type.

 Sources: Anthropic Pricing Docs | Google Gemini API Pricing | DeepSeek API Docs | OpenAI — Introducing GPT-4.1 | TokenCalculator.com Benchmarks | DigitalApplied — Latency Benchmarks 2026 | Menlo Ventures — State of GenAI 2025